Arbëreshë Seminary of Palermo

-The Arbëresh Seminary of Palermo, also known as the Italo-Albanian Seminary (Albanian: Seminari Arbëresh I Palermës; Italian: Seminario Italo-Albanese di Palermo), was an important educational and cultural center for the Arbëreshë Albanian community in Sicily.
+The Arbëresh Seminary of Palermo, also known as the Italo-Albanian Seminary (Albanian: Seminari Arbëresh i Palermës; Italian: Seminario Italo-Albanese di Palermo, historically also "Seminario Greco"), was an important educational and cultural center for the Arbëreshë Albanian community in Sicily.
 The Seminary is situated in the historic center of Palermo, facing the magnificent post office building, between a street of the same name (Via Seminario Italo-Albanese) and Piazza Padre Giorgio Guzzetta.
+Founded in Palermo in 1734 by the Venerable Father Giorgio Guzzetta (in Albanian At Gjergj Guxeta), Apostle of the Albanians in Sicily and one of the foremost intellectuals of the Arbëreshë in the 18th century, the Seminary has for centuries been a bastion for preserving the Albanian language, culture, and traditions.
+It nurtured many intellectuals, priests, monks, distinguished bishops, writers, and renowned poets who also contributed to Albania, their homeland.